About Schools at the Festival

 About Nellie Wong Magic of Movies Essay Contest

-SFFILM Education is pleased to present the eleventh annual Schools at the Festival Student Essay Contest at the 2019 San Francisco International Festival.
+SFFILM Education is looking forward to presenting the twelfth annual Schools at the Festival Student Essay Contest at the 2020 San Francisco International Festival (April 8–21, 2020).
 This contest is made possible by the generous support of the Nellie Wong Magic of Movies Education Fund, endowed by Tim Kochis and SFFILM board member Penelope Wong to honor the memory of her mother, Nellie Wong (1917–2007), who was an avid filmgoer and cinephile.
 Developed to support the year-round outreach efforts of SFFILM Education, the Fund aims to cultivate students’ imaginations, enhance their critical thinking and creative writing skills and instill a greater appreciation for the magic of movies in young audiences of the Bay Area.